 It's important to read the fine print before you make up your mind about an account.

 Remember that high-interest accounts are federally insured up to $250,000.
-Make sure you're dealing with a bank insured by the Federal Deposit Insurance Corporation (FDIC), or a credit union insured by the National Credit Union Administration (NCUA).
+Be certain you're dealing with a bank insured by the Federal Deposit Insurance Corporation (FDIC), or a credit union insured by the National Credit Union Administration (NCUA).

 As you cast around for the perfect high-yield savings account, don't focus narrowly on just brick-and-mortar banks and credit unions.
 Many online-only banks have excellent high-interest options.

 Because they don’t have to cover the costs of a physical location, the online banks can pass along savings to customers in the form of higher APYs.

 The downside is that online banks may have slower customer service response times or offer more limited access to your money -- although there is an argument to be made that having your savings in a harder-to-access account might actually be a great trick to help you save better.

 Narrow it down to only the accounts that meet your needs.
 Then pick the account with the highest APY.

 You'll want to plan to make regular deposits.
 The more money you have in your account, the more interest you’ll earn and the faster your savings will fatten.

 Select the account that works best for you

 Shopping for a savings account online is the best way to comparison-shop without the pressure of an in-person meeting.
 It allows you to see multiple options, and most banks have online help services that will help you understand the terms before you decide.